AndreyTavleev/Mandelbrot_Julia/README.md

 ## Saving

-Generated images can be exported in multiple formats for high-quality output by clicking the `Save` button:
+Generated images can be exported in multiple formats for high-quality output by clicking the `Save` button or the `💾` icon on the matplotlib toolbar under the image:
 * **Supported Formats**: PNG, JPEG, TIFF, PDF, and EPS.
 * **Customisation**: Specify dimensions (in inches) and dots per inches (DPI) to control resolution and file size.